basselalsayed/student_directory_v2/README.md

 * As a user, I would like the program to load from a defualt csv.

-* As a user, I would like the program to load from a defualt csv.
+* As a user, I would like the program to load from a given csv.

 ## How to use ##